PRICE TRANSPARENCY - INFORMATION

 The stages and matters considered when you are divorcing.

-· The second stage of the divorce – decree absolute
+- The second stage of the divorce now done 6 weeks and 1 day after the conditional order – decree absolute

 · The financial side of the divorce, usually done before decree absolute.
 The splitting up of assets by agreement is usually the objective of this firm.
 No joy, then we attend court.

 Simply cases – when you have agreed most things yourself and there is little argument.
-This is the cheapest divorce.
-Estimate around £5,000.
+This is the cheapest divorce financial remedy cost.
+Estimate around £5,000 (excluding VAT.

 Complex cases, lots of assets, lots of arguments and finances are hidden.
 All-out war.
-Certainly not recommended, then the case can run into years (5 years easily) and the costs over £100,000.
+Certainly not recommended, then the case can run into years (several years easily) and the costs over £100,000.

 5.2 In the Children Cases